jundalisay/superb/content/en/research/smith/wealth-of-nations/book-4/chapter-1d.md

 When the home manufactures were subject to any duty or excise, all or a part of it was frequently drawn back on exportation.
 When foreign goods liable to a duty were imported to be exported again, all or a part of this duty was sometimes given back on exportation.

-42 Bounties were given for=
+{{< s v="42" >}} Bounties were given for:
 - the encouragement of some startup manufactures
 - industries which deserved particular favour

-43 Particular privileges were given to some foreign countries for their merchants or their goods, through advantageous commercial treaties.
+{{< s v="43" >}} Particular privileges were given to some foreign countries for their merchants or their goods, through advantageous commercial treaties.

-44 Particular privileges and a monopoly was frequently given for the goods and merchants of the country which established colonies in distant countries.
+{{< s v="44" >}} Particular privileges and a monopoly was frequently given for the goods and merchants of the country which established colonies in distant countries.

-45 The commercial system proposes to increase the amount of gold and silver in any country by turning the balance of trade in its favour, through six principal means=
+{{< s v="44" >}} The commercial system proposes to increase the amount of gold and silver in any country by turning the balance of trade in its favour, through 6 principal means:

 1. Import Restraint 1=  Ordinary (Chapter 2)
 2. Import Restraint 2=  Extraordinary (Chapter 3)